 - Trade Associations: National Ski Areas Association, Outdoor Industry Association, National Association of RV Parks and Campgrounds, America Outdoors Association (guides and outfitters), International Mountain Biking Association and American Trail Runners Association.

-color will have a very prominent role to play in the protection of our wild and scenic places, the conservation of our natural resources
+diverse people of color will have a very prominent role to play in the protection of our wild and scenic places, the conservation of our

-and the mitigation of anthropogenic causes of climate change.
-In hopes engendering members of Congress to support a series of Presidential
+natural resources and the mitigation of anthropogenic causes of climate change.
+In hopes engendering members of Congress to support a series

 - Working with Rotary International Clubs in Colorado, Boy Scouts of America Choose Outdoors and Denver Public Schools' Career Education Center Choose Outdoors is developing unique opportunities for youth to experience the great outdoors through rock climbing, fishing, snowmobiling, camping, mountain biking, camping and a variety of other outdoor activities.